- An advanced research methods course (PSYC-433 or PSYC-480) with a B- or better.

 - One 500 level course with a grade of C or better.
 Independent Reading does not count.

-- Typically students apply to the program in their sophomore year.
-Exceptions can be made for a start in the junior year (e.g. transfer students).
+- Typically students apply to the program in their sophomore year but you can start in your junior or even senior year.

 - After consulting with a chosen capstone advisor, applicants should write a two page summary of their proposed study which will be reviewed by the director of the undergraduate program and the UCC.